 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 This week’s one-hour workout is all about efficiency and position.
 Focus on fluidity through the pedal stroke and ensuring you’re maximizing the full pedal stroke.
 We can get power from the full clock face of the stroke, so we shouldn’t have weak or dead spots in the middle.
 Of course, we gain a lot of power from the 11 to 5 o’clock positions—where we’re pushing down—but if we also focus on keeping continuous tension on the chain, pulling through from 5 to 1 o’clock then we gain the maximum efficiency.

-If you want to progress the session as you get fitter, keep in mind:
+If you want to progress the session as you gain more fitness, keep in mind:

 - Increase the main sets to 4 x 2 minutes, with 1 minute in between, before the final 10 minutes at tempo

 - As you get fitter through the season, your power at these effort levels will increase and your heart rate should start to decrease for the same effort.